 Painter Frida Kahlo knew what it was like to live in a healthy body until she contracted polio at age six.
 She recovered after spending almost one year in bed.
 But one leg, the right one, became thinner and shorter than the left and would cause her pain—and not a little embarrassment—for the rest of her life.
 Kahlo learned to hide the deformity under the long dresses and eventually, the colorful skirts that became her trademark.

 Twelve years later, when Kahlo was 18 and preparing to study medicine, a trolley car rammed into the bus she was riding.
 A steel handrail impaled her through her hip, piercing her uterus and fracturing her spine and pelvis.
 Multiple surgeries followed; after that, Kahlo was forced to wear plaster corsets to support her back and keep her body straight for the rest of her life.
-She turned to drawing—activity she had always loved— for solace and for a brief time considered becoming a medical illustrator.
+She turned to drawing—an activity she had always loved— for solace and for a brief time considered becoming a medical illustrator.

 Until she realized that art could help her express her feelings about the beautiful, broken body that surgeons would remake over and over again for the next thirty years.